xrrocha/forms-poc/README.md

 translate expressions to each target platform such that, for instance, any suitable JVM expression language (Jexl, JSR-223, etc.) can be used for Swing, while Javascript can be generated for web.
-This is useful to, for example, conditionally enabling/disabling form fields or sub- based on potentially complex runtime conditions.
+This is useful to, for example, conditionally enabling/disabling form fields or sub-forms depending on potentially complex runtime conditions.